FAQ for students

 What ESOL (English for Speakers of Other Languages) courses are offered at SLU?

 SLU offers numerous opportunities for students to engage in English language learning.
 Through ESOL 201 and 202, students will improve academic English, learn American and academic culture, and connect with other students from all backgrounds.
 Students may be required to take an ESOL course due to admissions documents or the language assessment or they can elect to enroll in one of the courses to improve academic English.
-Each course has a unique designation that counts to SLU’s DIV13 general education requirement.
 The ESOL Program also offers other courses such as Business and Language Skills for the Global Workplace and Language and Education in East Africa, but these are not language specific courses.

 ESOL 201: Introduction to American Culture, DIV13 designation